MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 ── Column specification ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 Delimiter: ","
 chr (2): sample_id, ...9
-dbl (7): Proteobacteria, Actinobacteriota, Bacteroidota, Chloroflexi, Verrucomicrobiota, Cyanobacteria, Lot_Number lgl (1): ...10
+dbl (7): Proteobacteria, Actinobacteriota, Bac... lgl (1): ...10

 ℹ Use `spec()` to retrieve the full column specification for this data.